 Some movements that cannot be classified as gliding, angular, or rotational are called special movements.
 Inversion involves the soles of the feet moving inward, toward the midline of the body.
 Eversion is the opposite of inversion, movement of the sole of the foot outward, away from the midline of the body.
 Protraction is the anterior movement of a bone in the horizontal plane.
 Retraction occurs as a joint moves back into position after protraction.
 Protraction and retraction can be seen in the movement of the mandible as the jaw is thrust outwards and then back inwards.
-Elevation is the opposite of elevation-movement downward of a bone, such as after the shoulders are shrugged and the scapulae return to their normal position from an elevated position.
+Elevation is the movement of a bone upward, such as when the shoulders are shrugged, lifting the scapulae.
+Depression is the opposite of elevation-movement downward of a bone, such as after the shoulders are shrugged and the scapulae return to their normal position from an elevated position.
 Dorsiflexion is a bending at the ankle such that the toes are lifted toward the knee.
 Plantar flexion is a bending at the ankle when the heel is lifted, such as when standing on the toes.
-Supination is the opposite movement, in which the palm faces backward.
+Supination is the movement of the radius and ulna bones of the forearm so that the palm faces forward.
+Pronation is the opposite movement, in which the palm faces backward.
 Opposition is the movement of the thumb toward the fingers of the same hand, making it possible to grasp and hold objects.